 This carne asada is an easy and versatile dinner recipe.
 Wrap it in a warm tortilla to make it into carne asada tacos, make carne asada fries, or add a few of your favorite veggies on a bed of lettuce and you have a carne asada salad.
-This is the easiest flavorful marinade.
+This is an easy and flavorful marinade.

 The thing I love most about this carne asada recipe is the way the marinade tenderizes the beef and then when you grill it, you get that fire-grilled char on the outside.
 YUM!
 Add a little fresh Guacamole and you've got yourself a Mexican fiesta!

 What is Carne Asada?

 The translation of carne asada meat literally means grilled meat.
 While that's a very simple translation.
 Carne aside is a thinly sliced, grilled, or pan-seared beef served in tacos and burritos, and salads.
 Almost any cut of beef can be thinly sliced into carne asada but it’s usually cut from the skirt steak or flank steak.

 Carne asada means so much more than that to me and I'm sure, many of you.
-When I'm wanting carne asada, I'm looking for tender strips of flavorful beef marinated in my favorite Mexican flavors, grilled to perfection, and served in a fresh taco shell with a burst of flavor in every bite.
+When I'm wanting carne asada, I'm looking for tender strips of flavorful beef marinated in my favorite Mexican flavors, grilled to perfection, and served in a fresh taco shell with a burst of flavor and tender beef in every bite.
 What's your favorite way to eat carne asada?

 Where do I buy Carne Asada:

 You can find carne asada in most grocery stores in the spring, and summer months.
 It's one of the most popular meats around Cinco de Mio.
 If your grocery store doesn't carry the pre-sliced carne asada, no worries, you can still make this recipe, just thinly slice flank steak or skirt steak at home, it works great too!